computer storage technology is a bit like a car's steering wheel.

 but if you are apple, samsung, amazon or google, grappling with artificial intelligence, augmented reality and blockchain, storage tech is a big deal.

-that's because the exisitng technology is really old: at one end There is flash and the other, dram.
+that's because the existing technology is really old: at one end There is flash and the other, d-ram.

-talking to editor of insidemarket.net phil carey, 4ds ceo jim dorrian admitted to having discussions with some of the world's largest technology manufacturers about their reram.
+talking to editor of insidemarket.net phil carey, 4ds ceo jim dorrian reveals discussions with some of the world's largest technology manufacturers about 4ds' reram.

-in this video he also explains why the big players are interested in hIS type of technology, but why it is essential to their development. [watch this video now]
+he also explains why big tech players are interested in hIS technology and why it is essential to their development. [watch this video now]

-4ds memory's technology is currently IN COLLABORATIVE DEVELOPMENT WITH THE WORLD'S PREEMINENT RESEARCH FACILITY, IMEC IN BELGIUM.
+4ds memory is currently collaborating WITH THE WORLD'S PREEMINENT RESEARCH FACILITY, IMEC, IN BELGIUM, to commercialize its technology.

-having proved that the 4ds technology works in a single cell, the next step is to create a working one megabit chip and that's where imec comes in.
+having proven that 4ds' technology works at the bit scale, the next step is to create a working megabit chip: that's where imec comes in.

 technology is only accepted by their team if it is considered sufficiently significant on a global change scale. [watch this video now]